 - Design and element animating options

 Adobe Photoshop also comes with thousands of templates.
-While creating a new file, under each preset (discussed below), you find lots of free templates.
+While creating a new file, under each preset (discussed below), you will find lots of free templates.

-Overall, you have many options and services to find templates for both programs.
+You have many options and services to find templates for both programs.

 You can invite users with a Canva account to share the design.
 Users can edit the design and comment on each element to provide feedback.

-On the other hand, Photoshop supports collaboration, but functionality is limited.
-You can share the image link for others to view, comment on, and edit, but the real-time collaboration is not yet available.
+Photoshop supports collaboration, but functionality is limited.
+You can share the image link for others to view, comment on, and edit, but real-time collaboration is not yet available.

 Hundreds of apps can connect with Canva.
 These include photo editors, cloud storage platforms, QR code generators, and share and publish apps.

-As of writing this post, only one integration supports photoshop, but you will find several extensions for better editing.
+As of writing this post, only one integration supports Photoshop, but you will find several extensions for better editing.
 Some of those are on:

 - QR code generating